keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 ```

 As you can see, the error branch of the result type is a union of the two
-variants of parser errors *and* the two variants of the validator errors!
+variants of the parser errors *and* the two variants of the validator errors!

 Let us now throw in our render function: